dsml4/dsml4s8e/README.md

  3. Manage experiments data and artefacts in a continual improvement process

 It makes possible the following workflow:
- 1. Define a project structure for your pipeline and a structure of the pipeline data catalog
+ 1. Define a project structure for your pipeline and a structure of your pipeline data catalog
  2. Develop **standalon** Jupyter notebooks with **clear interface**
  3. Build a **pipeline** and deloy in vary environments(experimental/test/prod) and on vary infrastructure
  4. Configure and run the certaine version of pipeline many times in vary environments and on vary infrastructure